3DJakob/react-tinder-card/readme.md

 ### `restoreCard()`

+- returns `Promise<void>` - The promise is resolved once the card is returned.
+(Note on native the promise gets returned prematurely at the moment)

 Restore swiped-card state.
 Use this function if you want to undo a swiped-card (e.g. you have a back button that shows last swiped card or you have a reset button.